Skip to main content

 Model have no hooks - message

-LOGGER_CONSOLE_ENABLE enable or not console logger.
-Default 'true'
+LOGGER_CONSOLE_ENABLE - enable or disable the console logger.
+Default: 'true'.